-- Go to sleep early. - Set your alarm to give you enough time to get up and get ready. - Include in your bag any items that will help you to relax while on your journey and waiting for the interview, eg music player and headphones, interview preparation notes, magazine, book, newspaper and stim toy.
+Go to sleep early.

+Include in your bag any items that will help you to relax while on your journey and waiting for the interview, eg music player and headphones, interview preparation notes, magazine, book, newspaper and stim toy.

 Interview preparation (continued 4/10)

 Attending the interview

 On the morning of the interview or before the interview if during the afternoon